bnielsen1965/button-events/README.md

 Button event module used to debounce a digital input signal and produce button action events.

 The module provides a method that accepts a binary input state that is called each time an input changes.
-The module then uses timing, the current input state, and the past input state to generate events to denote the user's intention.
+The module then uses timing and the last received input state to generate events to denote the user's intention.

 Debounce logic is used to clean up noisy button signals and the module generates a variety of high level button event types, i.e. 'clicked', 'double_clicked', 'pressed', 'released',